colour-science/colour/docs/index.rst

 Contributing
 ------------

-If you would like to contribute to **Colour**, please refer to the following guide: http://colour-science.org/contributing.php
+If you would like to contribute to `Colour <https://github.com/colour-science/colour>`_, please refer to the following `contributing <http://colour-science.org/contributing.php>`_ guide.

 Changes
 -------

-The releases changes are available on Github: https://github.com/colour-science/colour/releases
+The changes are viewable on the `releases <https://github.com/colour-science/colour/releases>`_ page.

 About
 -----